 Some well laden packrafts ready for an adventure.
 Fishing rods optional.
 Photo: Getty

-Next, you'll need some safety gear, like a PFD and a helmet.
-Your PDF (personal floatation device) will help to keep you buoyant if you do accidentally go for a swim.
+Next, you'll need some safety gear, like a PFD (personal floatation device) and a helmet.
+Your PDF will help to keep you buoyant if you do accidentally go for a swim.
 A helmet isn't always necessary, but it is a good idea in rocky rivers.
 Ask yourself: if I fall out, is there a chance I will bang my head?
-If not, great, but in shallow rivers and narrow gorges it's well worth it to keep your brains intact.
+If not, great, but in shallow rivers and narrow gorges it's well worth it to keep yourself safe.

 Packrafting Adventure in Croatia